 The role of our moderatorOur moderator is responsible to ... shall-we-say ... "moderate" both panel and audience participation ... which might be defined as follows:

-"To reduce the amount or intensity of; lessen; reduce; restrain; specifically, to reduce from a large amount or great degree to a medium quantity or intensity: as, to moderate the heat of a room; to moderate anger, ardor, or passion."This requires a willing spirit but also persistent sensitivity and skill in reliably discerning and hospitably directing the unfolding flow of the events ... whether anticipated or spontaneous ... to help us all keep moving along together towards a valuable shared experience.
+"To reduce the amount or intensity of; lessen; reduce; restrain; specifically, to reduce from a large amount or great degree to a medium quantity or intensity: as, to moderate the heat of a room; to moderate anger, ardor, or passion."This requires a willing spirit but also persistent sensitivity and skill in reliably discerning and hospitably directing the unfolding flow of the evening's events ... whether anticipated or spontaneous ... to help us all keep moving along together towards a valuable shared experience.
 Some things to expect from the moderator are

 - an opening reminder of our general guidelines and any special exceptions,